Shrine of ʻAbdu'l-Bahá: Construction

 On May 7, 2019, the Universal House of Justice announced Hossein Amanat as the architect of the new Shrine.
-On September 19, it released the design concept for the shrine and stated that the structure envisaged in the design seeks “to honor ʻAbdu'l-Bahá's unique position” and “to reflect at once His lofty station and His humility.”
+On September 19, it released the design concept for the shrine and stated that the structure envisaged in the design seeks "to honor ʻAbdu'l-Bahá's unique position" and "to reflect at once His lofty station and His humility."

+Fire

 On 8 April 2022, a major fire broke out at the construction site of the new shrine.
 The fire broke out when windblown sparks from welding on the dome ignited scaffolding and expanded polystyrene (EPS) forms being used to mold poured concrete.
 The Universal House of Justice said in a statement that no one has been injured and that the Riḍván Garden was not damaged.
 It described the fire as "a considerable setback for the project", but said that construction would resume "as expeditiously as possible".

 On 14 April 2022, the Universal House of Justice informed more details about the construction of the Shrine, that "initial information suggests that the fire was the result of an unfortunate accident", and that "the project team has already taken steps to move the project forward".